enterspeedhq/enterspeed-docs/docs/tutorials/umbraco-nextjs/1-sources-environments.md

 In this step, we're going to:

 1. Create sources
-2. Create environments
-3. Create and configure domains
+2. Create and configure domains
-4. Create environment clients
+3. Create environment clients

 ## Creating sources